aragon/hack/docs/cli-usage.md

 The `arapp.json` file contains metadata for your app.
 You can check an [example `arapp.json`](https://github.com/aragon/aragon-apps/blob/master/apps/voting/arapp.json) file to see what fields need to be present:

-- `appName`: The ENS name of your app where the APM repo can be located.
-- `version`: The current version of the app.
 - `path`: The path to the main contract in your app.
 - `roles`: An array of all the roles that your app has.
 Each role has the following properties:
   - `id`: The identifier of the role as it is defined in the contract.
   - `name`: A description of the role in the app.
   - `params`: The names of any parameters for the role.
+- `environments`: An object containing deploy environment configurations.
+  - `env_name`: An object containing the configuration for a specific environment. `env_name` can be any name you choose.
+    - `appName`: The ENS name of your app where the APM repo can be located.
+    - `network`: The network to use for this environment.
+    - `registry`: (optional) The address of the ENS registry for this environment.
+Defaults to the default ENS registry for this network.

 ## Troubleshooting/FAQ

 ### Resetting the devchain

 After upgrading the CLI, or if unexpected errors are being experienced, [resetting the devchain](#aragon-devchain) (by doing `aragon devchain --reset` or `aragon run --reset`) is sometimes useful as it will restart the chain from the snapshot.

-If you previously used `aragon apm publish`, you will likely need to reset the version of your app in its [`arapp.json`](#the-arappjson-file) file.

 ### Using Metamask